emmacieslik/CS50-/README.md

 ___
 test_project.py

 This python file tests my code using pytest and monkeypatch.
 This tests functions inside of the main project.py file.
 The first function makes sure if the user hits Enter, the program will quit.
-The second function makes sure the users input is returned properly.
+The second function makes sure the users input is returned properly in an invalid chocie is selected.
 The third function makes sure the program goes to the previous page if the user types 'back'.